-Terrelle Pryor: Kirk Cousins still adapting to his size and speed
+Terrelle Pryor: Kirk Cousins still adapting to receiver's size and speed

-ASHBURN, Va. -- Washington Redskins receiver Terrelle Pryor offers quarterback Kirk Cousins something Cousins hasn’t had in the past: a big receiver who can run fast.
+ASHBURN, Va. -- Washington Redskins receiver Terrelle Pryor offers Kirk Cousins something the quarerback hasn’t had in the past: a big receiver who can run fast.
 That can lead to an adjustment period, something Pryor said is taking place.

-During the practice open to the media last week, there were a couple times Pryor had separated a little down the field and the pass was slightly underthrown, leading to a breakup.
+During the practice open to the media last week, there were a couple of times Pryor had separated a little down the field and the pass was slightly underthrown, leading to a breakup.
 But that’s what the spring is about: adapting to new players or schemes.

 Last season, Cousins was throwing downfield to 5-foot-10 DeSean Jackson.
 Now it’s the 6-foot-4 Pryor.
 Jackson once ran the 40-yard dash in 4.35 seconds; Pryor once ran it in 4.38 seconds.